-You can receive your entire account balance by filing a completed application form with the Trustees after leaving industry employment if you:
+You can receive a distribution of your entire account balance by filing a completed application form with the Trustees after leaving Industry Employment if you:

-- A have reached age 55 with 10 years of eligibility service under a pension plan sponsored by the Trustees, - 2 are age 65, - are receiving a Social Security disability benefit, or you have applied for a Social Security disability benefit and the trustees have determined you are unable to perform any work for an indefinite period because of a serious mental or physical impairment,

-- have not performed industry employment for at least two years, or - have not worked for a participating employer for at least two years but are working in the industry.
+- have reached age 55 with 10 years of eligibility service under a pension plan sponsored by the Trustees, - are age 62 and have had contributions made on your behalf for at least 10 years, - are age 65, - are receiving a Social Security disability benefit, or you have applied for a Social Security disability benefit and the Trustees have determined you are unable to perform any work for an indefinite period because of a serious mental or physical impairment, or - have not performed Industry Employment for at least two years, or have not worked for a contributing employer for at least two years but are working in the industry.
 In this case, your only payment option is a direct rollover.
-A direct rollover is a transfer of an eligible balance form one qualified plan to another, or to an individual retirement account (IRA).
+A direct rollover is a transfer of an eligible balance from one qualified plan to another, or to an individual retirement account (IRA).